SkymouseStudios/skymse-jekyll/_posts/2019-11-07-turn-leads-into-customers-with-an-initial-offer.md

 **Remember: the point is to transform your prospects into paying customers.**

-## How to Optimize My Website for My Initial Offer
+## Optimize your website for the initial offer.

 In everything you are doing from a marketing perspective, this is the challenge: how can you stop thinking in terms of list growth and start thinking in terms of customer growth?